akiburrchoton/yummy_pizza_restaurant/README.md

 # Software Development Final Assignment
-<h3>Yummy Pizza Restaurant</h3>
+<h3>Yummy Pizza Restaurant Web Application</h3>

+Project Description:
-It was an assignment of Software Development subject of my master's.
-We were taught the software requirements analysis, design and implementation.
+The "Yummy Pizza Restaurant" web application was developed as part of a Software Development  subject assignment in my master’s program.
+The objective of this assignment was to apply software requirements analysis, design, and implementation techniques learned during the course.

+Motivation:
+The project aimed to enhance practical understanding of software design and development by creating a system that manages pizza-related data.
+The focus was on mastering design tools and implementing core functionality using a programming language that was new to me.

+Design and Methodology:
-During the design phase I went through and designed these:
+The project involved several phases, starting with the design phase where I created:
 <ul>
-  <li><i>Use Case Diagram Design</li>
-  <li>Use Case Description Writing</li>
-  <li>Class Diagram Design</li>
-  <li>Sequence Diagram Design</i></li>
+  <li>Use Case Diagrams: To outline the functional requirements and interactions.</li>
+  <li>Use Case Descriptions: To detail the functionalities and user interactions.</li>
+  <li>Class Diagrams: To define the structure and relationships of data entities.</li>
+  <li>Sequence Diagrams: To illustrate the flow of operations and interactions within the system.</li>
 </ul>

-Based on the design part then we were assigned to develop the system.
-Since the course time was limited, we were to develop inital scopes only where it covered the CRUD function using database.
-We were suggested to code either with JAVA or PYTHON.
-Since I already learnt JAVA in my bachelors, I decided to learn Python in detail and do it using PYTHON.

-Using Python and TKINTER module, I developed the system where the functions were covered:
+Given the limited course duration, the implementation was focused on CRUD (Create, Read, Update, Delete) operations.
+I opted to use Python, leveraging the TKINTER module, to develop the application due to my prior experience with Java and the opportunity to deepen my knowledge of Python.

+Key Features Implemented:
 <ul>
   <li>Adding a new pizza into the system</li>
   <li>Searching a pizza</li>
   <li>Updating a pizza into the database</li>
   <li>Deleting a pizza from the database</li>
-  <li>Showing detail of the pizza in separte page</li>
+  <li>Viewing detailed pizza information on a separate page</li>
 </ul>

+This assignment demonstrated my ability to apply Software Design Principles and effectively use a new programming language to develop a functional system.